Arcadia-Science/chlamy-comparison/README.md

 # 3D morphology protocols

-This protocol is a step by step computational profile to process and analyze the 3D morphology of the mitochondiral and cholorplas network of algal cells.
+This protocol is a step by step computational protocol to process and analyze the 3D morphology of the mitochondiral and cholorplast network of algal cells.
 The input is sub-nyquist sampled z-stacks of algal cells acquired by spinning disk confocal microscopy.
 The output includes images that have been deconvolved, accompanying segmentation masks of the labeled data and volume measurements.
 For related results [follow this link](https://research.arcadiascience.com/pub/result-chlamydomonas-phenotypes#nsmnfifz9no).

 1. Download demo data from Zenodo.
 This will be a directory called "3D_morpho" with subdirectories and image data.
 Use [zenodo_get](https://github.com/dvolgyes/zenodo_get). (link TBD)